 It is so much easier to organize your home if you give yourself manageable tasks.
 Suburbs 101 contributor, Maura Fitzgerald is making organizing less overwhelming with her monthly column: How to Tackle Your Whole House Throughout The Year Without Becoming Overwhelmed.
 This month, Maura gives us her Shoe Storage and Organization Tips.

-Built-In shelves are a great place to store shoes.
-Especially if you have tilted built-in shoe shelves.
-If you have these or have space and inclination to build them I recommend you organize shoes by occasion and color.
+Built-In shelves in closets are a great place to store shoes.
+Especially if you have tilted built-in shoe shelves in your closet.
+If you have built-in shoe shelves or have space in your closet and inclination to build them I recommend you organize shoes by occasion and color.
 Sandals and flats should reside on the top shelves moving down to heels and finally boots and ankle boots.

-If you have a spare closet or flat shelves in your master closet that can be used for shoes here are a few tips.
+If you have a spare closet or flat shelves in your master closet that can be used for shoe storage here are a few tips.
 On flat shelves, shoes should always be stored head to toe.
 This space saver will allow for more shoes on each shelf.
-Organize by color in ROYGBIV order.
+Organize your shoes by color in ROYGBIV order.

-Product Recommendations: “Shoe Space Savers” by The Container Store actually doubles your storage space.
-If you have enough space but just want to protect your shoes and have a sophisticated and organized look I recommend the linen “Drop Front Shoe Boxes”, also from the Container store.
-Another great product are the “Heeled Shoe Boxes” by the Container Store.
+Closet Shoe Storage Product Recommendations: “Shoe Space Savers” by The Container Store actually doubles your shoe storage space.
+If you have enough space but just want to protect your shoes and have a sophisticated and organized look I recommend the linen shoe storage “Drop Front Shoe Boxes”, also from the Container store.
+Another great shoe organization product are the “Heeled Shoe Boxes” by the Container Store.
 These are acrylic and come in 3 sizes – one for flops & flats, one for pumps and one for ankle boots and taller heels.
 These ensure you aren’t wasting any vertical space by having to put a pair of flops in a box that would fit a heel.
+There are also shoe storage boxes for kid-sized shoes too.

 Shoes should be stored on the inside of a closet door (bedroom, entry, mudroom, etc) when they have started to just collect in messy piles on the floor.
-I recommend over the door storage for lighter weight and more compact shoes like sandals and sneakers.
-There are several over the door options but I always gravitate to the linen/fabric options vs. the clear plastic options.
-They just look nicer.
+I recommend over the door shoe storage for lighter weight and more compact shoes like sandals and sneakers (they even make over the door shoe storage for flip flops).
+There are several over the door options but I always gravitate to the linen/fabric shoe storage options vs. the clear plastic shoe storage options.
+The linen/fabric shoe storage just look nicer.
 Whichever over the door option you choose you’ll be getting storage for an extra 20-36 pairs of shoes per closet or space.
-In general, over the door storage is extremely effective.
+In general, over the door shoe storage is extremely effective.

-Baskets or bins are your best bet for this location.
-Each family member should have their own, labeled bin.
+Baskets or bins are your best bets for shoe storage in your mudroom or entry.
+Each family member should have their own, labeled bin for shoe storage.
 In that same vein, for mudroom built-ins with drawers, each drawer should be labeled by family member.
-I love these Steele Canvas bins (vinyl trim option) that can be customized via The Home Edit with names and words i.e. “Maura’s Shoes” .
+I love these Steele Canvas bins for shoe storage.
 If the rustic look of the Steel Canvas bins isn’t in line with your entry design then labeled bin or baskets will do.
-Serena and Lilly always have pretty options.
 For families, I recommend bins with lids to keep things looking ordered.

-If your space permits, I love hanging boots.
-It gets them off the floor, maintains their shape and they collect less dust when suspended.
+If your space permits, I love hanging boots for shoe storage.
+It gets your boots off the floor, maintains their shape and your boots will collect less dust when suspended.
 Another tip I saw online this summer, but have not tried, is cutting extra pool/boat noodles to size and using them as boot shapers.
 It’s not the loveliest idea but it looks 100% functional.
 We have a million noodles at our family summer home and I’m definitely going to repurpose a few this fall!
+Otherwise you can always get ready-made boot shapers.

-Product Recommendations: Boot Butler Storage Rack available on Amazon.
+Shoe Storage for Boots Product Recommendations: Boot Butler Storage Rack available on Amazon or Hanging Boot Butler from The Container Store.

-This is not my favorite option but is often necessary.
+This is not my favorite option for shoe storage but it is often necessary.
 Rather than let shoes pile up and look messy (and waste countless minutes searching and digging through shoes for the one pair you need).
 I recommend purchasing a free-standing shoe rack.
 These will capitalize on whatever vertical space you have.

+What should you do with your old shoe boxes?
 Toss them.
 Unless they are for a high-end pair of shoes that you hope to consign one day.
 You might even proactively check The Real Real to see what brands they will consign for you.
 They only consign they very top brands and if your shoe brands aren’t on the list, there is no need to keep the boxes.
 If your shoe brands are on their list remove the boxes from your closet and place them in a storage room, protected in a large plastic bin.
-There is no need for them to take up closet space.
+There is no need for your shoe boxes to take up closet space.

 How to Purge Shoes